josephrcox/plots/README.md

-# plots

-## TLDR
+#### TLDR
-Plots is a zoning management game where you scale an area to house more people with varied businesses and city services.
-Inspired by incremental games and board games like Monopoly.
+Plots is a zoning management game with an emphasis on a basic plot grid system.
+You can build homes, businesses, and special plots to grow your city toward different objectives.

 # How to play
 ## Fundamentals